webbeetechnologies/bamboo-atoms/DEVELOPER_NOTES.md

 ## Component Injection

-You want to write a library that allows developers to inject components into the component tree. the developers to can not only consume, but also replace components in the context using nested context for special cases.
+You want to write a library that allows developers to inject components into the component tree.

+The developers to can not only consume, but also replace components in the context using nested context for special cases.

-You allow the developers to use the injected dependencies using a useComponent hook or ComponentProvider and ComponentConsumer components.
+You allow the developers to use the injected dependencies using a useComponent hook or ProvideComponents and ConsumeComponents components.

 #### User Stories
 -   As a developer, I want to declare my components once at the beginning and use them anywhere in the project.